About

 Young Achiever’s Early Offer Program

 Year 12 students can apply direct to Notre Dame’s Young Achiever’s Early Offer Program and receive an offer prior to sitting their final exams.
-Applications open April and close October 2023.
-Offers will be made as early as July.
+Applications open 1 May and close 30 September 2023.
 Visit the Notre Dame website for more information or call the University on (02) 8204 4404.

 Pathway programs